 We’ll be here for you every step of the way, but there are a few things you can do to help ease into life after delivery.
 Here are a few tips, suggestions and things to watch for in the first days and weeks after you get home:

 This may seem like a given, but it is extremely important that you get plenty of rest.
-Gradually increase your activity level as you heal, making sure that you only do things that you are comfortable with.
+Gradually increase your activity level as you heal, making sure that you only do things that you are comfortable with and be sure to follow your doctor’s orders.
 You should avoid difficult tasks and manual labor for at least six weeks.

 Breastfeeding can be difficult to get used to.
 Proper care for your breasts and understanding ideal feeding positions and latching will help immensely.
 Engorged and/or sore nipples are very common initially, so don’t be discouraged if this happens early on while breastfeeding.
 Be sure to properly hydrate yourself and continue to eat a healthy diet to ensure your newborn gets the proper nutrients.
 If you have any questions or concerns, Pacific Women’s Center offers lactation classes and resources for breastfeeding consultation, so feel free to contact us for any help you may need.